AdaCore/spark2014/docs/lrm/source/packages.rst

       --  specification.

-      --  Here C1 is used so Q1 cannot also be used in --  the aspect specifications of this subprogram procedure Init_Q1
+      --  Here C1 is used so Q1 cannot also be used in --  the aspect specifications of this subprogram. procedure Init_Q1
         with Global  => (Output => C1),
              Depends => (C1 => null);